• Skip to primary navigation

 DoorDash Schedule: Should You Worry About Scheduling Or Not?

 This puts us in a bit of a conundrum.
-On the one hand, becoming a Dasher is great because of the flexibility – you can turn on the app and start Dashing whenever it works for you.
-On the other hand, if you have to schedule in advance to be able to work, you lose that flexibility and it starts to feel more like a job where you have set working hours.
+On the one hand, becoming a Dasher is great because of the flexibility of the gig – you can turn on the Dasher app and start Dashing whenever it works for you.
+On the other hand, if you have to schedule in advance to be able to work, you lose flexibility and Dashing starts to feel more like a job where you have set working hours.

 So what should you do?
 Do you need to worry about the DoorDash schedule or not?

 In this post, we’ll take a look at how the DoorDash schedule works and whether it’s something you need to think about when you’re doing DoorDash.
-The short answer is that, in some markets, it may very well matter.
+The short answer is that, in some markets, the DoorDash schedule may very well matter.
 In other markets, you’ll never have to think about the schedule.

 How Does The DoorDash Schedule Work?